 Why multiple subwoofers in sound reproduction?

 In an enclosed space sound is reflected by the room's boundaries.
 At certain frequencies, two or more reflected sound waves can superimpose themselves on one another in such a way where stationary locations can be found where that frequency becomes very loud or very quiet.
 This is called a mode.

-In every enclosed space there's a certain frequency at which the sound field can be devided into two parts.
-This frequency is called the Schröder frequency.
-In common living rooms it's about 150–300 Hz.
+At frequencies below the Schröder frequency, modes become a problem.
 Our hearing needs a couple of cycles before it can determine a sound's timbre but in acoustically small rooms reflections become part of the sound almost instantly because wavelengths are in the range of the room's dimensions (e.g. 40 Hz = 8.6 m wavelength).
 So what we hear is dominated by the room and not by the loudspeaker anymore.

 At lower frequencies there are fewer modes and they are more spaced relative to each other.
 This commonly leads to the typical sensation of "booming" or "one-note" bass or even no bass at all at certain frequencies.
 In those cases the in-room frequency response shows stationary peaks (booming sound) and dips (no sound), an effect boosted by rigid walls.
 Contrary to common belief, angled walls or irregular floor plans do not reduce modes.
 They just change the modal distribution pattern within a room.